TREVOR MATTEA

 Overview

-In my past work with schools, I have taken my classes on the following field trips.
-Following each of our field trips or visits with guest speakers, I ask students to write a reflection to encourage them to contextualize their learning.
-I also ask students to write a thank you letter addressed to our host, docent, or guest speaker to encourage them to express appreciation.
+In my previous teaching experiences, I’ve taken my classes on various field trips.
+After each field trip or visit from a guest speaker, I ask students to write a reflection to help them contextualize their learning.
+I also have students write a thank you letter to our host, docent, or guest speaker to encourage them to express appreciation.

 Baylands